Nebraska Department of

 Q. What if I propose to reduce emissions by installing pollution control equipment?

-A. In many cases a source does not need to submit a permit application in order to install air pollution control equipment, therefore an application fee may not be required.
-However, if a source wants to take credit for reducing their emissions by installing and operating the equipment, then they will have to obtain a construction permit.
-Therefore, a construction permit application and fee must be submitted.
-Again, since the application fee is based on the facility-wide PTE after the application is processed and a permit is issued, the emission reductions due to the new control equipment would likely minimize the applicable fee.
+A. A source does not need to submit a construction permit to install air pollution control equipment; therefore, an application fee may not be required.
+However, if a source wants credit for reducing their emissions by installing and operating the equipment, a construction permit is necessary.
+Since the application fee is based on the facility-wide PTE after the application is processed and a permit is issued, the emission reductions due to the new control equipment would likely minimize the applicable fee.

 Q. What if I decide to withdraw my application after I have submitted it or decide not to proceed with the construction project?